nadialafreniere/nadialafreniere.github.io/sage_en.md

  * In your browser, you should find the SageMath (Jupyter) notebook interface.
 Simply open the worksheet by clicking on it.

 ### Combinatorics with SageMath at ICTP-EAUMP School on Enumerative Combinatorics
-I was a lecturer at the ICTP-EAUMP School on Enumerative Combinatorics in Arusha, Tanzania, a CIMPA school happening each year in East Africa (on rotating topics).
+I was a lecturer at the [2023 ICTP-EAUMP School on Enumerative Combinatorics](https://indico.ictp.it/event/10188/) in Arusha, Tanzania, a school in partnership with CIMPA happening each year in East Africa (on rotating topics).
 My course was on using SageMath for combinatorics.
 You can download individual lectures (with exercises) or a Zip file containing all the material.
  * Day 1: Introduction to SageMath + worksheets on using SageMath as a calculator and Python basics (including solutions) - as a [Zip file](Sage_course_Arusha/Lecture1.zip)
  * Day 2: Combinatorial structures in SageMath + worksheet on some number sequences (including solutions) - as a [Zip file](Sage_course_Arusha/Lecture2.zip)
  * Day 3: Generating functions with SageMath + worksheet (including solutions) - as a [Zip file](Sage_course_Arusha/Lecture3.zip)